SAP-archive/cloud-concur-expenses-ext/README.md

 Step 4: If you are deploying locally then see [Creating and Deleting Destinations Locally](https://help.hana.ondemand.com/help/frameset.htm?7fa92ffa007346f58491999361928303.html).<br>
 If you are deploying on the Cloud see [Creating and Deleting Destinations on the Cloud](https://help.hana.ondemand.com/help/frameset.htm?94dddf7d9e56401ba1719b7e836d8ee9.html).

-Step 5: Build and deploy your application. **Make sure you selected the SAP HANA Cloud Java Web Tomcat 7 as the runtime environment**
+Step 5: Build and deploy your application. **Make sure you selected the Java Web Tomcat 7 as the runtime environment**

 ## <a name="configuring-destinations"></a> Configuring Destinations